datocms/gatsby-source-datocms/README.md

 Source plugin for pulling models and records into Gatsby from DatoCMS administrative areas.
 It creates links between records so they can be queried in Gatsby using GraphQL.

 **IMPORTANT**: If you use this plugin, you will not be able to write queries as described in the [DatoCMS Content Delivery API documentation](https://www.datocms.com/docs/content-delivery-api/).
-That is, content will be exposed with GatsbyJS native inferred GraphQL schema.
+Content will be exposed using [Gatsby's schema-generation](https://www.gatsbyjs.org/docs/schema-generation/).
 If you want to directly use our GraphQL API in Gatsby, consider using the [gatsby-source-graphql](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-graphql) plugin instead.

 ## Table of Contents